milchinskiy/rustlog/README.md

 banner!("myapp", "1.2.3");
 ```

-`banner!()` is allocation‑free and safe to call early during startup.
+`banner!()` is allocation-free and safe to call early during startup.

 ## Environment variables